-Nor do the employers make provision for taking care of the unemployed during periods of business depression.
-It is true that the corporations lay aside huge sums of money to insure their machinery, buildings, and surplus stocks of goods and to provide for the payment of dividends to stockholders even when profits are low.
+Most corporations lay aside huge sums of money to insure their machinery, buildings, and surplus stocks of goods and to provide for the payment of dividends to stockholders even when profits are low.
 But when it comes to providing for the workers, quite the contrary is the case.
 And for a very good reason.
 The employing class has invested millions in buildings, equipment, and stocks.
 The loss or injury to any of these would mean a direct loss in profits and dividends.
 Moreover, in the case of surplus stocks of goods, it pays to hold them out of a glutted market for a rise in price.

 But it pays even better to lay off workers.
 Not only is the entire bill of wages saved amounting to billions of dollars, but the glutting of the labor market makes wage cutting easier and serves the immediate interest of the capitalists.
 The saving of this wage bill enabled the employing corporations, even when the plants were idle and business in a crisis, to pay \$500,000,000 more in dividends during the first nine months of 1930 than they paid during the same period in 1929, and more than one billion dollars more than they paid during the first nine months of 1928.
-In contrast to these astounding profits a total of "eleven individual firms, maintaining unemployment benefit plans of their own and employing approximately 11,000 wage earners, paid out \$11,871 during 1928.3 These were all the American companies that operated unemployment benefit plans not connected with trade union schemes.
+In contrast to these astounding profits a total of "eleven individual firms, maintaining unemployment benefit plans of their own and employing approximately 11,000 wage earners, paid out \$11,871 during 1928."

 Can unemployed workers count on union benefits?
 Possibly 100,000, or about one-third of one per cent of all workers, are receiving some form of unemployment benefits, either through union assessments entirely or through a joint fund to which both workers and employers have contributed.
 But benefits under all these schemes amount to only a fraction of wages and are paid for a maximum of six months.
+The unemployment crisis has gutted most of these funds at a time when they are most needed.
 Workers are not responsible for mass unemployment and union members should refuse to be taxed for insurance which the capitalist class should be forced to provide.

 What happens to the millions of unemployed workers and their families left totally unprovided for by the employing class and its government?
 They go into debt.
 They pawn every article of clothing and furniture they can spare.
 They forfeit the money paid to insurance sharks for a coffin and a "decent burial."
 They are powerless to resist the installment houses which haul away their furniture because they can no longer meet the payments.
 They are evicted for non-payment of rent.
-They drift to the charities with their bread lines and humiliating hand-outs.
+They flood the charities with their bread lines and humiliating hand-outs.
 They become part of the fast growing army of dependency.
 They die from starvation.
 They commit suicide.

 Unemployment takes its toll in every form of human misery.
-"More mental and other cases have come to New York City hospitals in 1930 than ever before," announces Commissioner J. G. W. Greeff, who says that "the fear of unemployment in hard times is actually driving people to worry until they become mentally or physically ill."
+"More mental and other cases have come to New York City hospitals in 1930 than ever before," announced Commissioner J. G. W. Greeff, who says that "the fear of unemployment in hard times is actually driving people to worry until they become mentally or physically ill."